Hybrid-Ecologies/eluent/README.md

 ### Chromatogram Analysis

 #### Rendering
-To generate the full chromatogram, the object must first be *rendered*: rendering applies window smoothing, clusters users based on a given statistic, and recolors the chromatogram based on clustering statistics.
+To generate and visualize the full chromatogram, the chromatogram object must first be *rendered*: rendering applies window smoothing, clusters users based on a given statistic, and recolors the chromatogram based on clustering statistics.
 ```
 chromatogram.render(smoothing_window=3, segment_on='freqs', reorder_colors=True)
 ```